-Key audit matter (continued): How the matter was addressed in our audit (continued): Since determination of appropriate loss allowances for expected credit losses on loans and advances to customers requires use of complex models (dependent on IT elements) and a significant judgement from the Management of the Bank, the process of measuring expected credit losses may be exposed to Management bias.
-Performing substantive tests over recognition and measurement of loss allowance for expected credit losses on sample of loans and receivables allocated to Stage 1, Stage 2 and those in Stage 3 of credit risk that are collectively assessed, focusing on: Models applied in stage allocation and transitions between stages; culation of loss allowances for expected credit ses on loans and advances to customers, cognized in accordance with IFRS might have Assumptions used by the Management of the Bank in the expected credit loss measurement models; significant effect on financial statements of the Bank and the Group.
-As a result, we have decided to iii.
-Criteria used for determination of significant increase in credit risk; include loss allowances for expected credit losses on loans and advances to customers as a key audit iv.
-Assumptions applied to calculate probability of default; matter during our audit of the separate and consolidated financial statements for the year ended 31 December 2022. v.
-Methods applied to calculate loss given default; SI December 2022. vi.
-Methods applied to incorporate forward- looking information; vii.
-Recalculation of expected credit losses on a selected sample.
-Performing substantive tests over recognition and measurement of loss allowance for expected credit losses on sample of individually assessed non- performing loans and receivables allocated to Stage 3, which included: Assessment of borrower's financial position and performance following the latest credit reports and available information; Assessment of judgements and assumptions applied in the calculation and measurement of expected future cash flows from operations, considering the borrower's financial status and performance in the current economic environment; iii.
-Inspection and assessment of expected future cash flows from collateral and estimated realization period.
+How the matter was addressed in our audit (continued):

+- Performing substantive tests over recognition and measurement of loss allowance for expected credit losses on sample of loans and receivables allocated to Stage 1, Stage 2 and those in Stage 3 of credit risk that are collectively assessed, focusing on: - Models applied in stage allocation and transitions between stages; - ii.
+Assumptions used by the Management of the Bank in the expected credit loss measurement models: - iii.
+Criteria used for determination of significant increase in credit risk; - iv.
+Assumptions applied to calculate probability of default; - Methods applied to calculate loss given default; - vi.
+Methods applied to incorporate forward-looking information; - vii.
+Recalculation of expected credit losses on a selected sample. - Performing substantive tests over recognition and measurement of loss allowance for expected credit losses on sample of individually assessed nonperforming loans and receivables allocated to Stage 3, which included: - Assessment of borrower's financial position and performance following the latest credit reports and available information; - Assessment of judgements and assumptions applied in the calculation and measurement of expected future cash flows from operations, considering the borrower's financial status and performance in the current economic environment; - Inspection and assessment of expected future cash flows from collateral and estimated realization period.